michel1991/ocp-java-11/interfaces/md/BUILT_IN_FI.md

 making options A, B and C incorrect.
 IntFunction takes an int and returns a generic value, ruling out option D. Finally, LongSupplier does not take any values and returns a long value.
 For this reason, option E is incorrect, and option F is correct.

+#### Which functional interface takes a long value
+#### as an input argument and has an accept() method?
+* A. LongConsumer
+* B. LongFunction
+* C. LongPredicate
+* D. LongSupplier
+* E. None of the above

+The LongSupplier interface does not take any input, making option D incorrect.
+It also uses the method name getAsLong().
+The rest of the functional interfaces all take a long value but vary on the name of the abstract method they use.
+LongFunction contains apply() and LongPredicate contains test(), making options B and C, respectively, incorrect.
+That leaves us with LongConsumer, which contains accept(), making option A the correct answer.